mgraupe/NeuralDataSciPy2023/EndOfYearProjects.md

 <!--- ======================== -->
 <tr>
 <td valign="top">7</td>
-<td valign="top"> <b>Study the link between cerebellar activity and the step cycle</b></td>
+<td valign="top"> <b>Extract whisking activity from mouse video recordings</b></td>
-<td valign="top">The cerebellum is involved in coordinating locomotion.
-You are provided with a spike train of cerebellar neuron which was recorded while a mouse was walking on a treadmill with bars.
-We furthermore have extracted the swing and stance phases of the mouse during locomotion.
-You will study which paw and which event - the onset of the swing or the onset of the stance phase - modulate the firing rate.
-You can study this by computing the peristimulus time histograms for the four paws and the two events.
+<td valign="top">Mice are filmed with a high-speed camera during a locomotion task.
+The experiment aims at studying the link between cerebellar neural activity and locomotion.
+However, mice have to use their whiskers in order to successfully perform the task which consists of walking on bars (similar to a ladder) in the complete darkness.
+The aim of this project is to extract a measure of whisker activity from the video recordings.
+Does the engament of the whiskers change dynamically during the task or does the whisker frequency remain constant whenever the animal is walking?
 </td>
-<td valign="top">spike train handling; PSTH; calculate spiking statistics such as firing rate</td>
+<td valign="top">video/image handling and analysis</td>
 <td valign="top"><a href="mailto:michael.graupner@parisdescartes.fr">Michael Graupner</a></td>
 </tr>